Wonder Woman (2009 film): Critical reception

 The level of violence in the film – in one sequence, Steve Trevor is shown killing human adversaries while Wonder Woman uses extreme force, and several beheadings in battle also occur – garnered some criticism.
 Chris Mautner, reviewing the film for Comic Book Resources, remarked, "Is it just me or does it seem more than a bit...unnecessary?".

 According to The-Numbers.com, Wonder Woman ranked No. 5 in DVD sales from its release of March 3 to 8, 2009.
 From the total units of 106,342, it made $2,040,703 in sales.
-The film has currently earned a total of $8,655,606 from domestic home video sales.
+The film has currently earned a total of $9,910,589 from domestic home video sales.

 Novelization

 An adaptation of the film, entitled simply Wonder Woman, was published in January 2009 by Pocket Star Books, an imprint of Simon & Schuster (ISBN 978-1-4165-9873-2).
 Written by S.D.
-Perry and Britta Dennison, the book follows the film's plot faithfully, but it omits some of the incidental violence (Steve Trevor killing guards, for example) featured in the film.
+Perry and Britta Dennison, the book largely follows the film's plot, but omits some of the incidental violence (Steve Trevor killing guards, for example) featured in the film.